-CANDIDATES' STATEMENTS OF QUALIFICATIONS
+CANDIDATES' STATEMENTS OF QUALIFICATIONS FOR

-FOR CONGRESSIONAL OFFICES: All candidates for Congressional offices may prepare a Candidate's Statement, not to exceed 250 words.
+congressional offices may prepare a Candidate's Statement, not to exceed 250 words.
 The statement must be filed no later than 5:00 p.m. on the 88th day prior to the election, or in the event the nomination period has been extended, until 5:00 p.m. on the 83rd day prior to the election, whichever is applicable.
 All statements may be submitted on the form provided by the county elections official of each county in which the candidate wishes to have his/her statement printed.
 Costs of providing statements to voters shall be paid by the candidates.
-Congressional candidates do not need to voluntarily agree to expenditure limits to prepare a Candidate's Statement. § 13307.5
+Congressional candidates do not need to voluntarily agree to expenditure limits to prepare a Candidate's Statement.